WIZnet-ioNIC/WIZnet-PICO-C/examples/upnp/README.md

 4. Reset your board.

-5. If the Loopback example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 and the loopback server is open.
+5. If the uPnP example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 and main menu tree.

-![][link-see_network_information_of_raspberry_pi_pico_and_open_loopback_server]
+![][link-see_network_information_of_raspberry_pi_pico_and_see_main_menutree]

+6. Choose Set LED on or Set LED off and you can see user led state on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2.

+![][link-set_led_on_off]

+For example, you can see user led state on W55RP20-EVB-Pico.

+![][link-see_user_led_of_W55RP20_EVB_Pico]

+7. Choose set network setting and you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2.

+![][link-set_network_setting]

+![][link-show_network_setting]

+8. Choose set run tcp loopback and connect to the open loopback server using Hercules TCP client.
+When connecting to the loopback server, you need to enter is the IP that was configured in Step 7, the port is 8000 by default.

+![][link-set_run_tcp_loopback]

-6. Connect to the open loopback server using Hercules TCP client.
-When connecting to the loopback server, you need to enter is the IP that was configured in Step 3, the port is 5000 by default.
+9. Choose set run udp loopback and connect to the open loopback server using Hercules UDP client.
+When connecting to the loopback server, you need to enter is the IP that was configured in Step 7, the port is 5000 by default.

-![][link-connect_to_loopback_server_using_hercules_tcp_client_1]

-![][link-connect_to_loopback_server_using_hercules_tcp_client_2]

-7. Once connected if you send data to the loopback server, you should be able to receive back the sent message.

-![][link-receive_back_sent_message]
+![][link-set_run_udp_loopback]

+10. Choose set tcp portforwarding add port and you can see the tcp port forwarding settings on router's configuration screen.

+![][link-set_tcp_portforwarding_add_port]

+![][link-iptime_tcp_porrforwarding_add]

+11. Choose set udp portforwarding add port and you can see the udp port forwarding settings on router's configuration screen.

+![][link-set_udp_portforwarding_add_port]

+![][link-iptime_udp_portforwarding_add]

+12. Choose set tcp portforwarding delete port and you can see the tcp port forwarding settings on router's configuration screen.

+![][link-set_tcp_portforwarding_delete_port]

+![][link-iptime_tcp_portforwarding_delete]

+13. Choose set udp portforwarding delete port and you can see the udp port forwarding settings on router's configuration screen.

+![][link-set_udp_portforwarding_delete_port]

+![][link-iptime_udp_portforwarding_delete]